Biodiversity Conservation

 Monitoring and Surveys

-• Amphibian and reptile surveys helped add new species to the park’s records, while monthly butterfly and bird counts were undertaken, to better understand the park’s biodiversity.
+• Ongoing amphibian and reptile surveys help add new species to the park’s records, while regular butterfly and bird counts help better understand the park’s biodiversity.

 • Nearly 500 bird species have been documented, making Akagera an important ornithological site.